oislen/Kaggle/competitions/README.md

 ### Predict Future Sales <a name="competitive-data-science"></a>

+#### Description

 The code contained within this folder is responable for the [Predict Future Sales competition](https://www.kaggle.com/c/competitive-data-science-predict-future-sales).
 This challenge serves as the final project for the Coursera course, ["How to win a data science competition"](https://www.coursera.org/learn/competitive-data-science).
 The competition uses a challenging time-series dataset of daily sales data proved by [1C Company](https://1c.ru/eng/title.htm), one of the largest Russian software firms.
 The goal of the competition is to predict the total sales for every product and store in the next month.

+#### Methodology

+The raw data is first processed for modelling.
+This initially involves cleaning messy string data and down casting data types.
+Afterwards, the data is aggregated to shop and item level, and missing item values are back filled.
+Next, mean and totla shift attributes are generated for each of the past four months, and categories are mean encoded using the target column.
+Once the data has been cleaned, a random forest model and a gradient boosting model were fitted, validated and trainined using cross-validation and hyper parameter tuning.
+The performance of these predictions was accessed using rmse and prediction vs observed plots.
+The predictions of these two models were then passed to a second layer poisson model for generating the final submission kaggle file.

 ### Titanic <a name="titanic"></a>